 Aside from that, you can save yourself time and energy from carrying heavy bags if you travel through public transportations and pack and repack your things whenever you’re at a stopover.
 On a sailing vacation, your boat will be your accommodation and transportation at the same time.
 So, if you travel to another place the next day, you don’t have to worry about repacking your things and carrying them again.
 You can settle freely as soon as you’re inside the boat.

 However, not everyone has the luxury to buy their own boats.
 Boats are an expensive investment.
 Thankfully, there’s always another option for you to have a sailing vacation, and that is by hiring a boat.
 When hiring a boat, you’ll use and rent the boat depending on how many days you’ve negotiated with the boating company, but the course of your sailing will still be all up to you.
+So, if you’re reading this and you’re planning to go sailing, this is your sign to learn how to sail!
+The Marine Spot has a very simple and easy-to-follow beginner’s guide that you should check out.
 But, before you go ahead and hire a boat, there are some things you’ll need to consider to ensure your boating experience will be safe, secure, and enjoyable.

 Below are five things you should know before hiring a boat:

 Before a boating company allows you to hire and rent one of their boats, it’ll need to make sure that there’s a skipper among any of you in the group.
 It’s someone who’s had some previous boat sailing experience in the past or someone who knows the basics of boat operation and navigation.
 The skipper will act as the captain of the boat.
 Thus, he must have a boating license or certificate before you and the group can hire a boat.